Sim4n6/plasoWiki/Style-guide.md

 ## Tests

 * Use as much as possible the test functions available in the local test_lib.py instead of writing your own test functions.
-If you think a test function is missing please mail the developer list.
+If you think a test function is missing please add it, or mail the developer list to see if you can someone else to do it.
 * Use timelib.Timestamp.CopyFromString() for calculating expected timestamp values.

 Common test code should be stored in "test library" files, e.g. the parser test library: